Test-Optional Colleges Not Requiring SAT or ACT Scores

 Edited by

 Although the ACT and SAT are the two most common college entrance exams, many schools do not require either of these tests.
-If you cannot access testing or deal with test anxiety, you can explore one of the many on-campus or online colleges that don’t require SAT or ACT scores.
+If you cannot access testing or you deal with test anxiety, you can explore one of the many on-campus or online colleges that don’t require SAT or ACT scores.

 FairTest, a national center for open testing, lists colleges that do not require these entrance exams.
 This guide covers the pros and cons of withholding scores.
 Read on to learn more about test-out policies and tips for applicants who opt out.

-Explore Online Undergraduate Programs
+Featured Online Undergraduate Programs

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.